uptonking/note4yaoo/thread-react-dev.md

 - https://twitter.com/steveruizok/status/1534067957441171457
 - You can wrap it in a component and then make that component lazy - you can also use dynamic imports on the module itself you're wrapping

 - ## Did you know? useReducer and useState behave differently in React 18.
-So, preferring useState that can optimize more makes sense when useReducer isn't necessary. useState works for most cases even with _reducer_
 - https://twitter.com/dai_shi/status/1534170089981100032
+  - So, preferring useState that can optimize more makes sense when useReducer isn't necessary.
+  - useState works for most cases even with _reducer_
   - https://codesandbox.io/s/jolly-haibt-qqykok?file=/src/App.js

+- One thing that’s notable is that useReducer is strictly more powerful (which can lead to fewer optimizations).
+It can do something that no third party nor useState can.
+It can respond to changes to a parent in the same batch, has already been queued or happens at higher pri.
+  - Yes, some of my libraries extensively use such useReducer feature, namely use-context-selector and jotai.

+- Interesting!
+Is that a difference in @preactjs since it uses useReducer for useState internally?
+  - You can implement useState using useReducer since semantically it's a subset.
+However, I think preact doesn't implement this particular semantic because the reducer is eagerly evaluated so updating the reducer's input in the same batch doesn't work in preact.

 - ## Here's how useAbortSignal is implemented.
 This is possible because React no longer warns about setting state of unmounted components.
 - https://twitter.com/dai_shi/status/1529413104505073664